vitringr/vault/nodes/Trigonometry.md

 # Trigonometry

-Branch of mathematics concerned with relationships between angles and side lengths of triangles.
+Branch of mathematics concerned with relationships between [[Triangle]] angles and side lengths.

 ---